Injured in a car accident?

-The personal injury law firm of Lyons, Snyder & Collin aggressively represents victims of automobile/motorcycle accidents and slip and falls throughout South Florida.
+The personal injury law firm of Lyons, Snyder & Collin aggressively represents victims of automobile accidents and motorcycle accidents throughout South Florida.
 As a courtesy to our clients, we created a frequently asked questions section concerning “the nuts and bolts” of an automobile accident case and the first steps that should be taken after an accident.

 Yes; regardless of fault, it is important to call your insurance company and report any accident that involved injuries or property damage.
 That being said, please remember that EVERYTHING you report to (either) insurance company could be used against you to reduce or exclude coverage.

 If I call my insurance company, should I answer the adjuster’s questions?
 If yes, how?

 If you were injured in any manner as a result of the accident do NOT disclose any information concerning your injuries (including type of injuries or level/degree of pain) over the phone to any insurance adjuster.
 Simply advise them that YOU ARE INJURED AND PLAN TO VISIT A DOCTOR.
 When reporting a claim you only have one obligation: REPORT THE ACCIDENT (i.e. time/place/insurance information) … no more, no less.

 - discuss your current or past injuries;

 - advise the insurance adjuster that you are NOT injured (as injuries could have a delayed onset (i.e. low back injuries);